mingfeisun/agail/README.md

 ### 2. Running training scripts

-This repository consists of two version of AGAIL: one for discrete actions and another for continuous actions.
-To use it, take following steps.
+This repository consists of two version of AGAIL in folder **scripts**: one for discrete actions and another for continuous actions.

 * Discrete action control: